leekinglai/ERCF_v3/Documentation/Hardware-Calibration.md

 Now it's finally time to install the servo arm!

 First, run the command `MMU_TEST_CONFIG servo_active_down=1`.
 This will set the servo so that it always tries to return to the down position.
-You generally don't want this option enabled, but it is useful for servo arm installation.
+You generally don't want this option enabled because it can potentiallly *burn out your servo*, but it is useful for servo arm installation.

 Run the command `MMU_SERVO POS=down`.
 This will set the servo to the initial down position while you attach the servo arm.